facundobringas/trending-repos-demo/README.md

 ### About the Demo

-Thes mobile application is a very simple POC that uses Retrofit 2 for consuming Github API services.
-It retrieves and shows a list of the most starred Kotlin projects over the past few years with the possibility to access a detailed view of the project a take a look ate the each repos README.md.
+This mobile application is a very simple POC that uses Retrofit 2 for consuming Github API services.
+It retrieves and shows a list of the most starred Kotlin projects over the past few years with the possibility to access a detailed view of the project and take a look at the each repos README.md.

 Happy Reviewing!